tonybanters/oxwm-docs/src/content/docs/getting-started/quick-start.md

 If you encounter issues:

-1. Check that your config file syntax is valid (RON format)
+1. Check that your config file syntax is valid (Lua format)
+2. Test your config syntax: `lua -c ~/.config/oxwm/config.lua`
-2. Look at the default config: `oxwm --init` (backs up existing config)
+3. Look at the default config: `oxwm --init` (backs up existing config)
+4. If migrating from RON: `oxwm --migrate` to convert automatically
-3. Visit the [GitHub repository](https://github.com/tonybanters/oxwm) to report bugs
+5. Visit the [GitHub repository](https://github.com/tonybanters/oxwm) to report bugs